-In July of 1992, Charlie Engel, a hardcore drug addict of ten years, gave up drugs for good after smoking crack cocaine in a seedy hotel room is Wichita, Kansas.
-The now 45 year old Engle, has since run across the Sahara Desert in North Africa, covering 4,300 miles enroute.
+In July of 1992, Charlie Engle, a hardcore drug addict of ten years, gave up drugs for good after smoking crack cocaine in a seedy hotel room in Wichita, Kansas.
+The now 45-year-old Engle has since run across the Sahara Desert in North Africa, covering 4,300 miles en route.
 Engle, who regularly runs 40-50 miles a day, is considered a legend in ultra-marathon running circles.
 Now, go ahead and add to the list the Gobi Desert, Atacama Desert, the Amazon rainforest, Vietnam, and the jungles of Borneo – not bad for a former addict.

-Engle, in an interview in the September issue of Maxim Magazine titled “Running From Addiction: How the once mythical “runner’s high” is helping former users kick their habits, one mile at a time,” explained how his substance misuse actually prepared him for his new life.
-“Drug addiction was my training ground” said Engle.
+Engle, in an interview, explained how his substance misuse actually prepared him for his new life.
+“Drug addiction was my training ground,” said Engle.
 Engle elaborates on this notion, stating that “Without those 10 years of torture, there’s not a chance in hell I’d be doing the things I’m doing today.
 I figured out I didn’t need to trash my addictive traits in order to be good at something other than taking drugs.”
-Obviously, Engle is an extreme case, but he is not alone in his belief that the transition from a negative drug addiction to a positive exercise addiction is a powerful tool for recovery.
+Obviously, Engle is an extreme case, but he is not alone in his belief that the transition from negative drug addiction to a positive exercise addiction is a powerful tool for recovery.

 Brain Chemicals Have Often Been Identified with the “Runner’s High”